moorec52/Jordan-WaPOR/README.md

 ### Cropland Area

 Cropland area trends are not found to vary significantly, both across the study area as well as within individual pixels.
 The mean slope is 0.00, which corresponds to no change in cropland in the pixel.
 The confidence for this trend is very high, with an average R<sup>2</sup> value of 0.96.
-Therefore, cropland area is assumed to not change for the purpose of this study, and cropland area is represented by the 2020 FAO map in the future analysis.
   <p align="center">
     <img
      src="https://github.com/moorec52/Jordan-WaPOR/blob/main/Images/CroplandSlope.PNG"